Composing in the Wilderness:

-Expanding on the success of the 2012 Composing in the Wilderness field seminar, this year the course will visit two spectacular regions of Northern Alaska, Denali National Park and Preserve and the Yukon-Charley Rivers National Preserve.
+Now in its third year, the 2014 Composing in the Wilderness field course will take you to two spectacular regions of Northern Alaska: Denali National Park and Preserve and the Yukon-Charley Rivers National Preserve.

-For centuries, composers have looked to nature for inspiration.
-With adventurer-composer Stephen Lias and National Park Service scientists, you’ll spend eight days exploring the stunning beauty of Denali’s wilderness and the mighty Yukon River, learning how the life of the region is reflected in the sounds you hear, and developing your creative skills through translating these ideas into original chamber music.
-Our time in Denali will be focused on absorption and observations, while our time in Yukon-Charley will be spent on reflection and composing.
+Join adventurer-composer Stephen Lias for eight days exploring the stunning beauty of Denali’s wilderness and the mighty Yukon River, learning how the life of the region is reflected in the sounds you hear, interacting with scientists and interpretive rangers, and developing your creative skills through translating these ideas into original chamber music.

 The Instructor and Partner Organizations

 Composer Stephen Lias has been Artist-in-Residence at both Rocky Mountain and Gates of the Arctic National Parks.
 His compositions have been performed throughout the world including recent premiers of “Mount Rainier Search and Rescue” in Taiwan, “Kings Canyon” in Australia, and “Denali” in Texas.
 “The Timberline Sonata” was featured in the Fall 2011 issue of National Parks Magazine.
 His passion for the outdoors, along with his engaging teaching style, makes him an ideal facilitator for this unusual seminar.